Thursday, March 17, 2016

 Artificial Intelligence and Otherness Pt.
 6 (Automota)

 Automota is a film heavily indebted to Blade Runner.
-It’s visual style and central conceit is so similar it could even be speculated they are meant to have taken place in the same narrative universe.
-If you’ve ever wondered what the Blade Runner exterior shots would have looked like if the shots could open out from the claustrophobic back lots of old Hollywood, dressed in neon and smoke and shot in tight to cover that they were in fact old western sets, the city scenes early in Automata are a good indication.
+Its visual style and central conceit is so similar it could even be speculated they are meant to have taken place in the same narrative universe.
+If you’ve ever wondered what the Blade Runner exterior shots would have looked like if the camera opened out from the claustrophobic back lots of old Hollywood, dressed in neon and smoke and shot in tight to cover that they were in fact old western sets, the city scenes early in Automata are a good indication.

 The movie takes place on a future Earth where the human population is relegated to a couple of cities and is on the brink of collapse.
 Sometime in the recent past robots were invented to build the technology people thought would save them from annihilation.
 They failed however and now work to keep the cracks in the edifice of life-sustaining technologies from spreading.